 The Disability Services Commission is governed by a nine-member board and, as specified under the Disability Service Act 1993, at least five of them either have a disability, have a relative with disability, or have recent experience as a carer or an advocate for people with disability.

 Bruce Langoulant (Chairperson) is a recipient of the Order of Australia Medal (AM) for services to the community, health and meningitis awareness and prevention.
 Bruce has more than 40 years’ experience in small business as a proprietor in the advertising and financial services sectors in WA.
 He has an adult daughter with disability.
 In addition, Bruce is the Chairperson of the Meningitis Centre Australia and the Asia Pacific Region Leader of the International Confederation of Meningitis Organisations.

-Priya Cooper (Deputy Chairperson) has over 15 years of experience working in the disability sector.
+Priya Cooper (Deputy Chairperson) has over 15 years' experience working in the disability sector.
 Priya was appointed to the National Disability and Carers Council initiated in 2008.
-She consults with many disability organisation and is the President of Western Australian Disabled Sports Association and a Board member of the Ability Centre.
+She consults with many disability organisation and is the Western Australian Disabled Sports Association President and an Ability Centre Board member.
 Priya runs her own business as a motivational speaker.
-Priya has lived experience with a disability and is also now supporting her son with a disability.
+Priya has lived experience with a disability and supports her son with disability.
 She has a Bachelor of Science, Health Promotion.